1 BPF Instruction Set Architecture (ISA)

 Helper functions are a concept whereby BPF programs can call into a set of function calls exposed by the underlying platform.

-Historically, each helper function was identified by an address encoded in the imm field.
-The available helper functions may differ for each program type, but address values are unique across all program types.
+Historically, each helper function was identified by a static ID encoded in the ‘imm’ field.
+The available helper functions may differ for each program type, but static IDs are unique across all program types.

 1.3.3.2 Program-local functions

-Program-local functions are functions exposed by the same BPF program as the caller, and are referenced by offset from the call instruction, similar to BPF_JA.
-The offset is encoded in the imm field of the call instruction.
-A BPF_EXIT within the program-local function will return to the caller.
+Program-local functions are functions exposed by the same BPF program as the caller, and are referenced by offset from the call instruction, similar to JA.
+The offset is encoded in the ‘imm’ field of the call instruction.
+An EXIT within the program-local function will return to the caller.

 1.4 Load and store instructions

-For load and store instructions (BPF_LD, BPF_LDX, BPF_ST, and BPF_STX), the 8-bit 'opcode' field is divided as:
+For load and store instructions (LD, LDX, ST, and STX), the 8-bit ‘opcode’ field is divided as follows:

 mode